Sergey Kurginyan

 Sergey Yervandovich Kurginyan (Сергей Ервандович Кургинян; born 14 November 1949) is a Russian politician, scientist, and theatre producer.
-He is the founder and leader of the Russian ultraconservative neo-Soviet movement Essence of Time.
+He is the founder and leader of the Russian neo-Soviet movement Essence of Time.

 Biography

 He was born in Moscow; his father, Yervand Amayakovich Kurginyan (1914–1996), of Armenian origin, was a professor of modern history and a specialist on the Middle East.
 His mother, Mariya Sergeyevna Kurginyan (Bekman) (1922–1989), was a senior research fellow at the Gorky Institute of World Literature, an expert on Thomas Mann and the author of several monographs.
 His maternal grandfather was a White officer who went over to the Red side in the Civil War; he was executed on 2 November 1938.

 Kurginyan graduated from the Moscow Institute of Geological Exploration with the specialty of geophysics (1972).
 He finished at Shchukin's Theatre School (1983), specializing in "directing the drama."
 He gained his Ph.D. in Mathematical Sciences, Fellow Institute of Oceanology, USSR Academy of Sciences (1974–1980).
 Up to 1986, he was a senior research fellow at the Laboratory of Applied Cybernetics, Moscow Institute of Geological Exploration.